edoburu/docker-pgbouncer/README.md

 psql 'postgresql://user:pass@localhost/dbname'
 ```

 Almost all settings found in the [pgbouncer.ini](https://pgbouncer.github.io/config.html) can be defined as environment variables, except a few that make little sense in a Docker environment (like port numbers, syslog and pid settings).
-See the [startup script](https://github.com/edoburu/docker-pgbouncer/blob/master/startup.sh) for details.
+See the [entrypoint script](https://github.com/edoburu/docker-pgbouncer/blob/master/entrypoint.sh) for details.

 Kubernetes integration
 ----------------------

-For example in Kubernetes, see the [example folder](https://github.com/edoburu/docker-pgbouncer/tree/master/examples/kubernetes).
+For example in Kubernetes, see the [examples/kubernetes folder](https://github.com/edoburu/docker-pgbouncer/tree/master/examples/kubernetes).

 PostgreSQL configuration